Dor-Ka/frontend-basics-homepage/README.md

     - Created a new CSS file (`contact.css`) for the Contact section styles
     - Updated link text for LinkedIn and GitHub to user-specific handles

+- **v0.6** (2025-04-07):
+    - Added navigation bar with anchor links to each section
+    - Styled navigation using Flexbox and custom hover effects
+    - Enabled smooth scroll behavior via global styles

 ## 📅 Versions

 - **v0.1** (2025-04-06): Initial structure with header and basic styling